michaelorina/michaelorina/README.md

 - 👋 Hi, I’m @michaelorina
-- 👀 I’m interested in learning how to code especially on how to design a website.
+- 👀 I’m interested in learning pratically how to code and practice Cybersecurity.
-- 🌱 I’m currently learning html, css and javascript.
+- 🌱 I’m currently learning html, css, javascript and python.
-- 🌱 I'm currently a student pursuing BTech IT.
+- 🌱 I'm currently a student in the field of IT.
-- 💞️ I’m looking to collaborate on simple Website Development.
+- 💞️ I’m looking to collaborate in Website Development.
 - 📫 You can reach me using my email -orinamichael4@gmail.com - twitter @OrinahC

 <!---